apple1417/bl2.parts/shotguns/index.md

   bonus_block:
     - group_idx: 1
       overrides:
-        # Jakobs barrel has two seperate impulse grades, which we can combine into one
+        # Jakobs barrel has two separate impulse grades, which we can combine into one
         - idx: 2
           ignore: true
         - idx: 3